kleineluka/terra/README.md

 # Terra 🌏
-Capitalism toy-selling video game server emulator from my childhood. **Not done yet.** Called Terra because that's what the world of UB Funkeys is called :)
+Capitalism toy-selling video game server emulator from my childhood built in Node and Express.
+I've called it Terra because that's what the world of UB Funkeys is called! **Not done yet.
+Please also be aware that the logs WILL be flooded with information while in development, and not a clean user experience.**

 # Highlights 🌈
 - Stupidly simple and secure accounts with bcrypt.
 - Fast, portable and no-setup database with SQLite.
 - Readable and organised code with extensive comments (from my annoying brain).
 - Highly configurable by compartmentalising settings into JSON files.
+- Robust error handling and debugging system for further development (especially because Node won't have compile-time errors).

 # Progress Tracking 📌

 <!-- Details List -->
 <details>
-<summary>Server Emulator (6/10)</summary>
+<summary>Server Emulator (6/7)</summary>

 - [x] Database
 - [x] Environment (config, cache, user data)